ElonGame/vortex/README.md

 it is strongly preferred that operators be seamlessly tileable, which can be a challenge with certain algorithms.

+Feel free to create a GitHub issue if you have an idea you'd like to see implemented.

 ### If you like Vortex, check out some of my other projects:

   * https://github.com/viridia/certainty